About Medical IDs

 cleaning.
 Necklaces: Are not rhodium coated.
 This includes the neck charm and chain.

-You can think of the Online Medical Registry as an extension of an engraved medical ID or a wallet card.
+You can think of MyIHR as an extension of an engraved medical ID or a wallet card.
 For example, in an emergency,

 your medical alert jewellery piece provides caregivers with a brief description of a few key facts.

-If you sign-up for the Online Medical Registry when purchasing a medical ID, you will be given the option to puchase an Online Medical Registry Access Charm which can be engraved with clear instructions on where emergency
+Whe you sign-up for MyIHR when purchasing a medical ID, your PIN will be engraved on your ID with clear instructions on where emergency

 caregivers can go to find more information about your medical conditions, medical history, medications and more.